2014 Global Operations Conference

 The Global Operation Conference (GOC) is an annual event organized by the Tauber Institute for Global Operations at the University of Michigan, Ann Arbor.
 The main objective of the GOC is to bring together global leaders in industry and academia to share, debate and strategize to advance the worldwide practice of operations.

-The conference will be a mix of keynote talks and panel discussions.
-The topics we would like to cover have been broadly classified into four categories:
+The conference was a mix of keynote talks and panel discussions.
+The topics for panel discussions were:

 - Customer Loyalty: How can operations be used as a differentiating factor to gain customer loyalty?

-- Mobile World: How can mobile platforms be used to improve back-end operations?
+- Mobile World: How can mobile platforms and technology be used to improve back-end operations?

 - Speed to Delivery: With customers expecting to receive products in shorter time frames, how are shipping operations changing to accommodate these needs?